Commentary on Thomas Aquinas's Treatise on Law

-My most recent book, published by Cambridge University Press, is actually two books: A printed book, Commentary on Thomas Aquinas's Treatise on Law (which you can buy from Amazon or buy from Cambridge), and a free online supplement called the Companion to the Commentary (which you can download from my website or download from Cambridge).
+This book is actually two books: A printed book, Commentary on Thomas Aquinas's Treatise on Law (which you can buy from Amazon or buy from Cambridge), and a free online supplement called the Companion to the Commentary (which you can download from this website or download from Cambridge University Press).

 A superb line-by-line commentary . . . the first complete commentary of this sort in centuries.
 Offers insightful comments on the implications of modern philosophical developments for interpreting and evaluating the positions taken by Aquinas.
 An enormously valuable text, not only for scholars specializing in the field but also for those just embarking on a careful study of the work. – Fr.
 Joseph W. Koterski, S.J., Associate Professor of Philosophy, Fordham University